*UPDATE FOR THOSE WHO ATTENDED ON JUNE 12*

-This event will be held at the Tabernacle Congregational Church at 50 Washington St. in Salem at 3:00 pm.
-The reading will be followed by a reception where we encourage the audience and readers to continue the conversation.
-This program is made possible by a grant from Mass Humanities, which provided funding through the Massachusetts Cultural Council (MCC).
+This event will be held at the Tabernacle Congregational Church at 50 Washington St. in Salem at 3:00 pm and is free to the public.
+If attendees would like to contribute to the event, donations in the form of food, grocery gift cards, or money will be gratefully accepted on behalf of The Salem Pantry.
+This program is made possible by a grant from Mass Humanities, which provided funding through the Massachusetts Cultural Council.

 Text of the speech that will be read can be found here: